-When not running under debugger control, the default for CHECK-MAX-ERRORS is 1 so that the first error already aborts, whereas CHECK-MAX-REPORTS is at 100 and thus that many warnings errors are allowed.
+The default for CHECK-MAX-ERRORS is 1 so that the first error already aborts, whereas CHECK-MAX-REPORTS is at 100 and thus that many warnings errors are allowed.
 Setting both values to 0 removes the limits.
 Setting CHECK-MAX-REPORTS to 1 turns the first warning into a reason to abort.

-When using an interactive debugger the limits are set to 0 by default and thus removed, so the user can decide to abort using the normal debugger facilities for application shutdown.
+When using an interactive debugger the limits can be set to 0 manually and thus removed, because the user can decide to abort using the normal debugger facilities for application shutdown.
 If he chooses to continue then ITC will skip over warnings and non-fatal errors and try to proceed.
 Fatal errors still force ITC to abort the application.